jhill1/SEPwC/source/Code_basics.rst

    mrgr

 The first list is clear with little doubt what that variable contains.
 The second list is not that helpful.
-Is temp temporary or temperature? chemdat might be OK, but a bit hard to read. top is not helpful, topography or the top of something? x and rs could be anything!
-In 5 year's time you will not remember what mrgr is, but max_reef_growth_rate will always make sense.
-Note I've not typed maximum_reef_growth_rate as I feel max is reasonable shorthand for maximum, but others would disagree with me on that!
+Is `temp` "temporary" or "temperature"? `chemdat` might be OK, but a bit hard to read. `top` is not helpful, topography or the top of something? `x` and `rs` could be anything!
+In 5 year's time you will not remember what `mrgr` is, but `max_reef_growth_rate` will always make sense.
+Note I've not typed `maximum_reef_growth_rate` as I feel max is reasonable shorthand for maximum, but others would disagree with me on that!

 .. admonition:: Thought exercise